trustmaster/trustmaster.github.io.src/content/post/project-tech-leads.md

 1. [An Engineering Team where Everyone is a Leader](https://blog.pragmaticengineer.com/a-team-where-everyone-is-a-leader/) by [Gergely Orosz](https://blog.pragmaticengineer.com/).
 2. Turn the Ship Around! by L. David Marquet.

+> **This article is part of [Engineering Manager's Runbook](https://github.com/trustmaster/engineering-manager-runbook).
+Please visit the project on GitHub for more content about Engineering Management, star the repository to support the project, or start watching it for updates.**